adamsilver/adamsilver.io-jekyll/_posts/2016-11-18-less-but-better.md

 title: Less but better
 date: 2016-11-18 09:00:01
 categories: design ux development
+description: Practicing Less But Better in design, development, delivery  and life.
 ---

 There are times in life when you learn something new — a moment that sets you off down a different path.
 Maybe you always had it “in” you, but something triggered it.
 Maybe it was a culmination of things or maybe something else entirely.